bahim22/work/Docs2/Aplus_Notes2.md

    2. Capacity: BD-SL(25gb), DL(50gb), BD-XL = TL(100gb) & QL(128gb)
    3. Content quality: regular(1080p high def vid) and ultra HD(4k ultra HD, better colour depth; region-free, but need 4k Blu-R player)

+</p></details>

+___

+## Operational Procedures 1102

+- grounding diverts excess electrical charges from the device and can decrease chance of damage from electrical spike
+- ESD mats/straps lower risk of ESD by balancing the static electricity between the tech and device/component

-## Troubleshoot
+## Software Troubleshooting 1102

+1. NIC allows for wireless communications between laptop and wireless access points.
+2. physical privacy and sec comp are designed to prevent the loss of info thru physical means such as shoulder surfing/theft

+___

 1. If pagination error is occuring and causing random **BSOD** crashes, but otherwise computer works then
    1. check for OS and hardware drivers; run CMDs to check HDD for errors and check system files; in advanced sys settings, disable auto manage paging files for all drives and set custom.
 Check RAM sticks and possible W10 reinstall.
 2. An unset date/time may be due to drained BIOS battery; resolved by CMOS batter replacement
 3. Startup repair can be used to prevent reinstalls and is designed to auto start if W10 detects issues.

-</p></details>

-## Operational Procedures

-- grounding diverts excess electrical charges from the device and can decrease chance of damage from electrical spike
-- ESD mats/straps lower risk of ESD by balancing the static electricity between the tech and device/component

-## Software Troubleshooting

-1. NIC allows for wireless communications between laptop and wireless access points.
-2. physical privacy and sec comp are designed to prevent the loss of info thru physical means such as shoulder surfing/theft
+___

-## Security
+## Security 1102

 1. Adware: malicious software that displays advertising banners when run
 2. Malware removal